 I first heard of Lent waaaay back when I was about 20.
-That first year, I decided I wanted to try to give up something for Lent: sugar.
+That first year, I decided I wanted to try celebrating Lent by giving up something: sugar.
 That was SO hard.
 And to be honest, I didn’t really understand why I was doing it.

-Since then, I’ve learned a bit more about Lent.
+Since then, I’ve learned a bit more about celebrating Lent.
 If you’re unfamiliar with it, here are a few myths and truths:

 Myth #1: Celebrating Lent is only for Catholics.

 Truth: Lent is observed by Catholics and Protestants.
 Lent is an ancient practice that began long before “Catholic” and “Protestant” were labels used by Christians.

 Myth #2: Lent is 40 days long.